jci-metasys/basic-services-dotnet/README.md

 <br/>

 #### Get Children
 To get the child objects of an object use the method **`GetObjects`**.
-This takes the Guid of the parent object and an optional number of levels to retrieve.
+This method requires the identifier (Guid) of the parent object and an optional number of levels to retrieve.
 The default is 1 level or just the immediate children of the object.
 Depending on the number of objects on your server this method can take a very long time to complete.
 ```csharp
 Guid parentId = client.GetObjectIdentifier("WIN-21DJ9JV9QH6:EECMI-NCE25-2/FCB");
 // Get direct children (1 level)